How did this happen?

 Banks, service organizations and individuals who believed in the project donated what they could.

-A local web designer created a site to spread the word about Little Cubs Field.
+A local web designer, Greg Chambers, created a site to spread the word about Little Cubs Field.

 Local government arranged variances, support, and infrastructure to upgrade the area.